funkyfuture/deck-chores/README.rst

 - parse time units for interval triggers
 - handle a global limit on concurrent jobs
 - print jobs when receiving SIGUSR1
-- randomization of interval triggered events
-- maybe add a randomize expression for cron triggers
+- support for configuring APScheduler's jitter option on Cron- & IntervalTrigger

 0.4